camunda/camunda-docs/docs/self-managed/setup/deploy/openshift/redhat-openshift.md

 Use these environment variables in the `kubectl` command to create the secret.

-- The values for `postgres-password` and `password` are not required if you are using an external database.
-If you choose not to use an external database, you must provide those values.
 - The `smtp-password` should be replaced with the appropriate external value ([see how it's used by Web Modeler](/self-managed/modeler/web-modeler/configuration/configuration.md#smtp--email)).

 ```bash reference